khia a. johnson

 cantonese-english bilingual speech corpus (SpiCE)

 I'm developing a conversational corpus of Cantonese-English bilingual speech with high-quality audio for phonetics research, as part of my dissertation research.
 It be made publicly available in the future.
 I talked about the project on April 26, 2019 as part of the PhDs Go Public series at the Vancouver Public Library.
 I presented on cross-language influence in sibilant production at the ASA meeting in San Diego, CA on December 3, 2019.
-See the SpiCE corpus page for more details.
+Details on the SpiCE corpus page.

 I work on a few different perceptual learning projects in the Speech-in-Context lab—testing the paradigm online, and exploring cross-language transfer in different permutations.
 I presented a web replication study at the ASA meeting in San Diego, CA on December 3, 2019.